 Nov 29, 2019

-To kickoff the Christmas season, we’ve compiled this list of unique and distinctive gifts we think most funeral professionals would appreciate.
+We’ve compiled this list of unique and distinctive gifts we think most funeral professionals would appreciate.
 There aren't a lot of novelty gifts created for funeral professionals, so we went to work scouring the web to find the coolest funeral-related products.
-You can skip the mall this year, because all of these gifts are available to purchase online.
 While some of these items are meant to bring laughter, others are thoughtful gifts you can give to show a mortician how much you appreciate them.
 Whether you’re shopping for your spouse, parent, sibling, or a co-worker, we have no doubt you’ll find something special on this list for the funeral director in your life.
 And if you’re secretly shopping for yourself, don’t worry, we’ll take it to the grave ;)